In short

 - Product manager building digital experiences in Logistics and Supply Chain Operations

-Why read this blog?
+Why read this guide?

 During this time, we've helped multiple clients build and integrate AI-driven features into their products.
-As we speak, our team is actively working on embedding voice AI into several client solutions—making this a timely and experience-driven resource.
+As we speak, our team is actively working on embedding voice AI into several client solutions, making this a timely and experience-driven resource.

 In short, this guide will help you think clearly, build fast, and avoid mistakes when it comes to voice AI in Logistics and Supply Chain Operations.